4 The Hole Argument and Some Extensions 38

 To define the gauge symmetries of a certain type of theory, one must consider the sections of the

 corresponding fiber bundle.
-A local section or global cross section
+A local section

 is a map